What are the most spectacular roads in Chile?

 Paso Internacional Río Encuentro is an international bridge located on the Argentinian-Chilean border.
 It’s one of the most spectacular bridges in the world.

-Volcan Tacora is a stratovolcano located in the Arica y Parinacota Region of Chile near the Peruvian border.
-A mine road tops out at 5.590m (18,339ft) above the sea level.
-It's one of the highest roads of Chile.
+Volcan Tacora is a stratovolcano located in the Arica y Parinacota Region of Chile, near the Peruvian border.
+A mine road near the summit tops out at 5.590m (18,339ft) above sea level.
+It’s one of the highest roads of South America.

 A treacherous border road to Salar de Ollague Pass in the Andes